Globus Medical, Inc. research snapshot

 Business essence

-Globus Medical converts surgeon preference, implant portfolios, and enabling technologies into recurring musculoskeletal procedure revenue across spine and adjacent orthopedic markets.
+Globus Medical converts surgeon preference, implant portfolios, and enabling technologies into recurring musculoskeletal procedure revenue across spine and adjacent orthopedic markets, with Q1 2026 net sales up 27.0%.

 Moat